jobinvarughese/jobinvarughese/README.md

 >##### Native forest trees regeneration in invasive stands
 >What are the patterns of understory plant regeneration in invasive timber landscapes for native forest species?
+>> Field observations indicate that plantations in Shola Sky Islands are often a mix of different exotic timbers (Acacia, Pine, and Eucalyptus), with native forest regeneration more abundant towards the older plantations.
+For nuanced biodiversity conservation, it is important to assess the attributes responsible for arresting native regeneration establishments in invasive stands across the entire landscape.

 [![Understory-Regeneration](https://img.shields.io/badge/Github-SpeciesAreaCurve-white?style=rounded-square)](https://github.com/jobinvarughese/Species-Area-Curve)